Shrimp and Andouille Jambalaya

 Professional Recipe: This recipe was provided by a chef, restaurant or culinary professional and makes a large quantity.
 The Food Network Kitchens chefs have not tested this recipe in the proportions indicated and therefore cannot make any representation as to the results.

-Recipe courtesy Chef Tory McPhail, Commander's Palace, New Orleans, LA
+Recipe courtesy of Chef Tory McPhail, Commander's Palace, New Orleans, LA